WUTV: History

 On October 9, 1986, WUTV became one of the original charter affiliates of the newly launched Fox network.
 At the time, Fox only aired late-night programming five days a week, so WUTV was still essentially programmed as an independent station.
 However, by 1989, WUTV was one of several Fox affiliates nationwide that were disappointed with the network's weak prime time programming offerings, particularly on Saturday nights, which were bogging down WUTV's otherwise successful lineup.
 Fox then signed an agreement with WNYB-TV (channel 49, now WNYO-TV) to become its new Buffalo affiliate, and WUTV reverted to being an independent station full-time, effective September 1, 1989.

 Ahead of the disaffiliation from Fox, Act III Broadcasting (a company controlled by Norman Lear) offered to buy WUTV, and Citadel accepted.
 This proceeded by a duopoly waiver from WUHF in Rochester, citing cross-ownership, which was normally not allowed by the FCC, and regularly did not allow a waiver in the process, until 2000 (Act III did apply for a waiver for the station).
 The sale was finalized in June 1990, and Lear moved WNYB-TV's stronger programming to WUTV, in turn bringing the Fox affiliation back to the station.
 The Buffalo Sabres, who held a minority stake in the new WUTV, which was then sold WNYB-TV to Tri-State Christian Television (Act III was known for such acquisition practices).

-ABRY Partners, forerunners to the current Nexstar Media Group, purchased WUTV in 1995 following its acquisition of the Act III group by Sullivan Broadcasting.
 On January 16, 1995, WUTV became a secondary affiliate of the upstart United Paramount Network (the UPN affiliation subsequently moved to WNGS (channel 67, now WBBZ-TV) in April 1998, with WONS (channel 21, WVTT-CD) simulcasting WNGS the following year, and then to WNLO (channel 23) in 2003).
-Sinclair Broadcast Group acquired WUTV as part of its purchase of some of ABRY's assets in 1998; Sinclair then bought WNYO-TV in 2001, creating a duopoly with WUTV.
-Since the 1994 NFL season, the station has aired Buffalo Bills games via the NFL on Fox; they are given at least two games a season to air, usually when the team plays host to an NFC team at Highmark Stadium; although the station has seen more games aired since 2014 when the NFL instituted cross-flex rules, meaning that games can be arbitrarily moved to the station from WIVB, which airs most of the team's games.
+Later that year, ABRY Partners purchased WUTV and the rest of the Act III Broadcasting stations; the group was then renamed Sullivan Broadcasting.
+Sinclair Broadcast Group acquired WUTV as part of its purchase of Sullivan in 1998; Sinclair then bought WNYO-TV in 2001, creating a duopoly with WUTV.

+Since the 1994 NFL season, WUTV has aired Buffalo Bills games via the NFL on Fox; they are given at least two games a season to air, usually when the team plays host to an NFC team at Highmark Stadium; although the station has seen more games aired since 2014 when the NFL instituted cross-flex rules, meaning that games can be arbitrarily moved to the station from WIVB, which airs most of the team's games.